thoughtspot/tse-step-by-step/lesson-05-embed-search/README-05.md

 * Below that are sets of checkboxes to enable or disable different features.
 As you check the boxes you will see the in the bottom update.
 Updates are shown in yellow/orange.

 Let's create the search component we want to embed.
 1. Select a data source from the dropdown.
 You should see the code update with the GUID for the data source.
 You may notice that it adds a list item.
-You can technically add multiple data sources, but the playground only supportes adding one at a time.
+You can technically add multiple data sources, but the playground only supports adding one at a time.
 2. Click on the `Collapse data panel`.
 This setting causes the data panel to be collapsed rather than showing.
 The user can click on the name of the data source and expand it back out if they want.
 3. Click on `Add search tokens`.
 You will get code added for the search options.
 These options require a TML search string.
 The TML search string has a more structured format than search.
 In particular, search tokens have brackets.
 I've added the following search.
 Yours will look similar, but the search string will depend on the source.
 ~~~